wadehammes/base-css4-wordpress/wp-content/plugins/wordfence/readme.txt

 [Visit our support website which contains a FAQ and knowledgebase which is more comprehensive and updated frequently.](http://support.wordfence.com/?utm_source=repo&utm_medium=web&utm_campaign=pluginDesc)

 = What does Wordfence Security do that other WordPress security plugins don't do? =

-* Wordfence Security is the only WordPress security plugin that is fully integrated with it's own high speed caching engine to avoid security and caching conflicts.
 * Wordfence Security actually verifies your website source code integrity against the official WordPress repository and shows you the changes.
 We are the only plugin to do this.
 * Wordfence Security provides two-factor authentication (Cellphone Sign-in) for paid members.
 We're the first plugin to offer this.
 * Wordfence Security fully supports IPv6 including giving you the ability to look up the location of IPv6 addresses, block IPv6 ranges, detect IPv6 country and do a whois lookup on IPv6 addresses and more.